Goda’s Slave – Chapter 27: Goda’s Snake

 “If you really feel that way about me,” Taga finally said, “then you’ll offer me what I ask.
 It’s the only thing I want from you.
 It’s the only medicine that will surely end my suffering, and I can’t deliver it myself without sinning against the Goddess.
 What do you care?
 You don’t even believe in Mother Mahara, so what kind of hell would you have to fear?”

 Goda stood frozen in place, in the midst of a step back, her hand clasped to her chest.
 Her fingers were digging into her own skin with nervous tension, and Kanna could already feel that she didn’t know her own strength, that she was drawing blood without fully realizing.
 The giant was shaking her head.
-Kanna could feel the denial, the effort to interpret Taga’s words in some other way.
+Kanna could sense the denial, the effort to interpret Taga’s words in some other way.

 “No,” Goda said.
 “No. I won’t do that.
 You’re insane if you think I’ll do that.”